 "As the F-35 gets spun up, LRS-B will become a new target, especially with the arms control people," said the source with knowledge of the program.
 "This a big airplane, and it will cost a lot."

-Several experts agreed that the larger threat to the program comes from internal budgetary pressures, as the bomber will be competing not just with other service priorities, but with programs like the Navy's Ohio-class ballistic missile submarine replacement, something Rebecca Grant of ISIS Research says the Navy is positioning as a "national asset" on Capitol Hill.
+Several experts agreed that the larger threat to the program comes from internal budgetary pressures, as the bomber will be competing not just with other service priorities, but with programs like the Navy's Ohio-class ballistic missile submarine replacement, something Rebecca Grant of IRIS Independent Research says the Navy is positioning as a "national asset" on Capitol Hill.

 "The black program status makes it harder in my opinion to build support for the bomber," Grant said.
 "With new [Senate Armed Services Committee] leadership, the program will come under additional scrutiny as the first big budget wedges appear this year and beyond.
 So the USAF had best have its act together on why the bomber they pick is the right bomber now, in the hands of the right manufacturer."